JayAsuncion/frontend-assessment/readme.md

 Read the `data.json` file and display the data as tabs on desktop and an accordion on mobile.

 ##### Requirements
-1. Display data in tabs on desktop.
+1. :white_check_mark: Display data in tabs on desktop.
-2. Display data in an accordion on mobile.
+2. :white_check_mark: Display data in an accordion on mobile.
-3. Only 1 accordion/tab should be open at a time.
+3. :white_check_mark: Only 1 accordion/tab should be open at a time.
-4. Open the first accordion/tab on load.
+4. :white_check_mark: Open the first accordion/tab on load.
-5. If the open accordion is selected, close it.
+5. :white_check_mark: If the open accordion is selected, close it.

 ###### Bonus points
-* Improve the user experience with meaningful animations/transitions.
+* :white_check_mark: Improve the user experience with meaningful animations/transitions.
-* Design and styling.
+* :white_check_mark: Design and styling.
-* Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.
+* :white_check_mark: Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.

 Submission
 ---